grycap/ec3-web/README.rst

 to fit increasing load, in terms of the number of jobs at the LRMS (Local Resource Management System).
 Working nodes will be undeployed when they are idle.
 This introduces a cost-efficient approach for Cluster-based computing.

-This repository includes the developments of the service EC3aaS, the web interface of EC3, that is currently available in the `EGI LTOS`_ service.
+This repository includes the developments of the service EC3aaS, the web interface of EC3, that is part of the developments of the `ATMOSPHERE`_ project.
 More information about EC3 and the CLI version can be found in `EC3 Command-line Interface`_

 The webpage has been developed by using the `Agency`_ theme for `Bootstrap`_ created by `Start Bootstrap`_.